Not sure what to pack when you move into your College? We’ve put together a helpful list of things you will and won’t need.

 - Travel to and from Cambridge

 - Bike – how most people get around.
-The bike market at the CUSU Freshers’ Fair is the best place to try and compare all kinds of bikes.
+The bike market at the CUSU Freshers’ Fair is the best place to try and compare all kinds of bikes

-If you do find yourself getting into financial problems contact your tutor in the first instance and if they cannot help, contact the Student Advice Service.
+- Entertainment Treats – keep some money aside to enjoy yourself!
+If you do find yourself getting into financial problems contact your tutor in the first instance and, if they cannot help, contact the Students’ Unions’ Advice Service.

 + Contact current students at your college

-Get familiar with your College
++ Get familiar with your college

 You won’t fully get to know or familiarise yourself with your college or surroundings until you arrive in Cambridge, but it’s always a good idea to take a look at your college website to see what facilities they have.
 Go to our Connect section to quickly find your college’s website and social media pages – don’t forget you can always ask your college parents for more practical information too.